 Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of our ADSs, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of the ADSs.
 As a result, the price of the ADSs may be higher than the price that otherwise might exist in the open market.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.
-These transactions may be effected on [NYSE/NASDAQ], in the over-the-counter market or otherwise.
+These transactions may be effected on Nasdaq, in the over-the-counter market or otherwise.

-We[ and the selling shareholders] estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$
+We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$.

-We[ and the selling shareholders] have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.